Marineland of Canada: Rides

-Defunct rides

 History

 The park was founded by John Holer, a Slovenian immigrant who had worked in circuses in Europe.
 Holer and a partner bought a portion of the Harry Oakes estate near the falls.
-The park opened in 1961 as "Marine Wonderland and Animal Farm".
+The park opened in 1961 as Marine Wonderland and Animal Farm.
 Holer welded two large steel tanks together and brought in three sea lions and charged one quarter for admission and another to feed the animals.
 The attraction also featured an underwater show featuring two female swimmers.
 In 1963, a trained sea lion "Jeff" escaped from Marine Wonderland and made it to the Niagara River and went over the falls.
 Holer offered a CA$50 reward and organized a helicopter search.
 The seal was recaptured by Holer a few days later in Queenston, where it was found sunning itself with teenager Tommy Haines, who was given the reward.

-In 1964, Holer added two dolphins, along with a few other animals and the attraction became known as "Marineland And Game Farm".
+In 1964, Holer added two dolphins, along with a few other animals and the attraction became known as Marineland and Game Farm.
 By 1966, a 2,000-seat "aquatheatre" was completed along with a "grotto" of aquariums and shops.
 The grotto in the new Aquarium Dome contained eight tanks used to display fresh-water fish.
 The park became a popular family attraction and recorded an annual attendance of 250,000 for the 1967 season.
 In 1968, the park added alligators.
 Neighbouring attraction "Niagara Falls Indian Village" closed down after the 1968 season and Marineland purchased their property.

 In 1971, Marineland added orcas.
-"Kandu" became the park's major attraction.
-In 1973, the aquarium purchased "Kandy", a 4000 lb female orca captured off Vancouver Island in 1973, to mate with Kandu, but she died later that year.
-Kandu lived until 1979 and was replaced by "Nootka", captured and brought to the park in 1981.
+Kandu became the park's major attraction.
+In 1973, the aquarium purchased Kandy, a 4000 lb female orca captured off Vancouver Island in 1973, to mate with Kandu, but she died later that year.
+Kandu lived until 1979 and was replaced by Nootka, captured and brought to the park in 1981.
 Nootka lived until 2008.
 By 1975, the park kept over 1,000 animals and claimed to be Niagara Falls' "most popular attraction after the falls."
 In 1975, Marineland became involved in a controversy over another orca captured off Vancouver Island.
-The capture of 'Kanduke' by the Sealand of the Pacific aquarium of Victoria, British Columbia, for purchase by Marineland was blocked by the Government of British Columbia, at the instigation of Greenpeace activists.
+The capture of Kanduke by the Sealand of the Pacific aquarium of Victoria, British Columbia, for purchase by Marineland was blocked by the Government of British Columbia, at the instigation of Greenpeace activists.
 Claimed to be property by the BC government and resources by the Government of Canada, the orca eventually was transported to Marineland after it was determined that orcas were a resource under the control of the Canadian government.
 The incident led to the ending of the capture of orcas in British Columbia waters.